 In today’s (crazy busy) world, it’s easy to overlook the importance of family time – and the role parents should play in fostering creativity and a sense of fun at home.

 Playing games with your kids is such an EASY way to do this, and three or four years old is not to young to start playing board games!

 (I might be using the term “board” games a little loosely… but generally I mean games that aren’t body activities like Simon Says etc. You know, I mean games where you sit around the table and play together, board or no board haha.)

-Here’s a list of our favorite board games to play as a family (with my kids ages 3 and 4).
+Here’s a list of our favorite board games for ages 3 and up to play as a family – (we play all these games with my kids ages 3 and 4).

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)